Test Coverage and Compliance#

 };

-Because all of this is wired through perSystem.checks, it works naturally with:
+Because the compliance test is wired through perSystem.checks.compliance, it works naturally with:

 • nix flake check locally

-• CI systems that run nix flake check or build specific checks.<system>.* attributes
+• CI systems that run nix flake check or build .#checks.<system>.compliance directly

 A typical CI setup might: